nhsx-mirror/skunkworks-ambulance-queueing-prediction/bin/README.md

 # Integration testing

-Once you have instaalled this tool and activated your virtual environment, you can execute an end-to-end integration test by running from the main project directory.
+Once you have installed this tool and activated your virtual environment, you can execute an end-to-end integration test by running from the main project directory.

 If using PowerShell: